-Let’s picture this, you are shopping for a bike and notice that there are some bicycles that have suspension on the front or even rear, regardless of the price of the bike.
-You then wonder to yourself “Should you buy a bicycle without suspension?”.
+Let’s picture this: you are shopping for a bike and notice that some bicycles have suspension on the front or rear, regardless of the bike’s price.
+You then wonder, “Should you buy a bicycle without suspension?” or go without.

 There are tons of reasons for and against owning a bike with suspension.
-One major upside is the addition of comfort.
-However the major downside is the added weight to your bike, meaning you need to use more energy to pedal that bike.
+One significant upside is the addition of comfort.
+However, the major downside is the added weight to your bike, meaning you need to use more energy to pedal that bike.

-I’m hoping in this article to go in depth to reasons for and against owning a bike with suspension, so that you can decide for yourself if the trade-offs are, or are not worth you owning a bike with suspension.
+This article will go in-depth to reasons for and against owning a bike with suspension so that you can decide if the trade-offs are or are worth owning a bike with suspension.

 Upsides of suspension

-There are two major reasons that people will end up wanting suspension on their bike, let’s see what those reasons are.
+There are two significant reasons people will end up wanting suspension on their bikes; let’s see what those reasons are.

-This is the most obvious benefit, and likely why most people will go with a bike that has suspension!
-I personally have a hybrid bike that I use, and it has a front suspension.
+This is the most apparent benefit and likely why most people will go with a bike with suspension!
+I have a hybrid bike that I use, and it has a front suspension.
 I moved over to it from my cruiser because of the addition of that suspension.

-If you ever intend on going off-road, on gravel, or have roads with lots of cracks and potholes, that suspension can really save you, and make the experience that much nicer.
+If you ever intend to go off-road, on gravel, or have roads with lots of cracks and potholes, that added suspension can save you and make the experience much more enjoyable.

-A bike with front suspension (aka a hardtail), is great for going downhill.
+A bike with front suspension (a hardtail) is excellent for going downhill.

-You are able to handle some of the impact that you normally would feel by allowing the suspension to absorb some of that impact, instead of your arms and body.
+You can handle the impact you usually feel by allowing the suspension to absorb some of that impact instead of your arms and body.

 Downsides of suspension

-There are actually considerably more reasons that people may not want to opt for a suspension on their bike.
-However keep in mind, that for many, many people, having a suspension will still outweigh the many reasons you may not want a suspension.
+There are more reasons people may not want to opt for a suspension on their bike.
+However, remember that for many people, having a suspension will still outweigh the many reasons you may not want a suspension.

-This is because that front fork suspension is taking some of that downforce inertia, and not allowing your full power to push you forward.
+This is because that front fork suspension is taking some of that downforce inertia and not allowing your complete power to push you forward.

-This is the other major reason many, many people opt for not having a bike with suspension.
-These components easily become some of the heaviest items on a bike.
+This is why many people opt not to have a bike with suspension.
+These components quickly become some of the heaviest items on a bike.

-The heavier a bike is, the more work it takes to move forward, the more work it takes, the less distance you are going to want to cover, and the less you are going to enjoy your bike.
+The heavier a bike is, the more work it takes to move forward, the more work it takes, the less distance you want to cover, and the less you will enjoy your bike.

 In the end, you have to decide with each component on your bike (like fenders), what is worth it, and what is not worth it when it comes to weight savings.

-We talked a little bit about this with the inertia issue.
-When you are going uphill on a bike, you want every little bit of energy to be going towards your forward momentum.
+We talked about this with the inertia issue.
+When going uphill on a bike, you want every little energy to go toward your forward momentum.

 This drives up the cost of the bike, meaning the customer has to pay more.